 Two trails spanning three miles take visitors into some of the most dynamic and scenic areas of the Angelina National Forest.
 Some 150 species of birds and 80 species of butterflies may be seen.
 Travel west on State Highway 7 to FM 2782 (about 6-7 miles from Loop 224 in Nacogdoches); turn south (left) and drive about 2.5 miles to entrance of the Experimental Forest.

 The impressive variety of birds that call the surrounding forests, trails, lakes and pasturelands home make the oldest town in Texas a bird-watcher's paradise.
 Favorite sightings, exclusive to this region of the state, are the Red-cockaded Woodpecker, Brown-headed Nuthatch and Bachman's Sparrow.
-For more information visit www.pineywoodsaudubon.com.
-Visiting birders especially enjoy the following sites:
+For more information, visit www.pineywoodsaudubon.com.
+Also, be sure to check out local bird expert Cliff Shackelford's program "Bird Calls" on Red River Radio.

 Alazan Bayou Wildlife Management Area